Marcus Cannon

-Marcus Darell Cannon (born May 6, 1988) is an American football offensive tackle for the New England Patriots of the National Football League (NFL).
-Prior to the 2011 NFL Draft, Cannon was considered one of the top offensive tackle prospects and was selected by the New England Patriots in the fifth round with the 138th pick of the draft.
-He played college football at TCU.
+Marcus Darell Cannon (born May 6, 1988) is an American former professional football offensive tackle.
+He played college football for the TCU Horned Frogs.
+Prior to the 2011 NFL draft, Cannon was considered one of the top offensive tackle prospects and was selected by the New England Patriots in the fifth round with the 138th overall pick.

 During the 2011 NFL Combine, Cannon's physical showed irregularities; further testing led to a diagnosis of non-Hodgkin lymphoma, for which Cannon underwent treatment during the summer of 2011.

 College career

 Cannon played college football at Texas Christian University, where he played right tackle for his first three seasons, before switching to left tackle his senior year, protecting the blind side of quarterback Andy Dalton.
 In 2009, he did not give up a single sack; in 2010, he was part of an offensive line that gave up a total of just nine sacks all year.